6 Common Bedtime Food Mistakes You Are Making

 While munching late at night, one often gets carried away and tends to overeat.
 This is harmful even when eating healthy snacks, though one might think it isn’t.
 Eating sends the body into digestion mode, and the entire digestive tract starts working to metabolize the food eaten.
 This makes it difficult to fall asleep, as instead of feeling full and sleepy, we feel heavy and bloated.

 To counteract this, one has to adopt the practice of portion control.
 Avoid eating foods you like the most, as then you will tend to overeat.
-Instead, try healthy foods or food items you don’t like too much so that you stop eating as soon as you are full.
+Instead, try healthy foods that help you sleep or food items you don’t like too much so that you stop eating as soon as you are full.
 Being particular with your serving size is the key to healthy eating.

 4. Drinking Caffeinated Drinks And Alcohol